pkulkarnilpc/Week-11-Mon-Lab/README.md

 You are going to implement the hash table data structure using the closed hashing as the CRP.

-There are 6 methods that you need to implement to complete the data structure:
+These are the methods, some you need to implement to complete the data structure:

 - `HashTableClosed(int)` - Already provided.
 - `~HashTableClosed()`- Already provided.